 We saw evidence of training records, which showed compliance with mandatory training.
 Staff also explained the process for ensuring training was up to date.
-Staff continued to use elearning packages for Continued Professional Development (CPD).
-In addition, small group face to face training could be arranged for staff when appropriate, to ensure skills and knowledge remain up to date.
-The practice manager told us that they are in the process of setting up practical training updates for Basic Life Support although staff have undertaken online training in the interim.
+Staff continued to use elearning5 packages via the Wisdom platform for Continued Professional Development (CPD).
+Staff are also reminded to access the Wisdom platform regularly, as updated training can be accessed.
+The Practice Manager informed us that staff have engaged in additional training such as impression taking, fluoride application and Ionising Radiation Medical Exposure Regulations (IRMER) 6training.